JamesDansie/mazesolving/README.md

 To run from the command line; ```py solve.py ./examples/combo400.png ./ans.png -m depthfirst```
 This will run a depth first on the combo400.png file.
 The -m argument is optional.
 Default is breadth first.
 Possible choices are; leftturn, breadthfirst, depthfirst, dijkstra, and astar.

+## General Layout
+Solve is the main class.
+Solve takes in the input/output files as strings.
+Solve then reads the input file as a Pillow image, and passes that to the maze.
+Maze contains the maze node, and accepts an image input.
+It parses the image to make the graph/maze.
+Factory solver then makes the solver, and the solver receives the maze.
+The solver returns the result as a queue of maze nodes from the end of the maze to the entrance of the maze.